-Since winters aren't very chilly here, you don't really have to worry about doing anything special.
+Since winters aren’t very chilly here, you don’t really have to worry about doing anything special.
 So why not celebrate?!
 Winter is perfect to bring out those fancy lights and lampshades.
 Christmas is coming up, remember?
-Lights brighten your home, creating a warm and intimate ambience.
+Lights brighten your home, creating a warm and intimate ambiance.
 Incorporate pretty lamps, lanterns, candles, tiny hanging lights, etc. around the house.
-You can always invite your spouse to a romantic dinner ion your balcony.
+You can always invite your spouse to a romantic dinner on your balcony.

 - Keep your kitchen cabinet stocked.

 Keep your kitchen stocked with ingredients like hot chocolate powder, cinnamon, ginger, honey, dry fruits, Amma’s special laddoos, etc. These food items provide warmth to our body.
 Place them in such a way that even children can reach the shelves.
 This will ensure that everyone eats food that provides warmth internally as well.